-166. The State investigation found based on interviews with Union Avenue IRA staff and supervisors, including Defendants Peyton and Toti, that body checks of residents "are not routinely reviewed or monitored by supervisory staff," and "did not occur on a consistent basis."
+172. The State investigation found based on interviews with Union Avenue IRA staff and supervisors, including Defendant Peyton, that body checks of residents "are not routinely reviewed or monitored by supervisory staff," and "did not occur on a consistent basis."
 Investigators found that, as a result of inadequate training and supervision, "staff are under the impression that as long as a bruise was documented on the body check form, no formal notification to management or nursing was required regardless of the severity or suspicion surrounding the injury."

-167. The investigation also found that staff were not properly trained to handle residents' behaviors.
-For example, investigators found that several challenging behaviors were not described at all in D.K.'s Behavior Plan or her Individual Plan of Protection-signed by Defendant Toti-and concluded that "there is no direction to staff on how to address these behaviors."
+173. The investigation also found that staff were not properly trained to handle residents' behaviors.
+For example, investigators found that several challenging behaviors were not described at all in D.K.'s Behavior Plan or her Individual Plan of Protection, and concluded that "there is no direction to staff on how to address these behaviors."
 In the absence of training, frustrated staff simply resorted to abuse.

-168. Similarly, while D.K.'s Behavior Plan noted her "PICA" behaviors persistent ingestion of nonnutritive substances-investigators found that "there is no clear direction for staff on how to manage her environment in order to maintain her safety."
+174. Similarly, while D.K.'s Behavior Plan noted her "PICA" behaviors persistent ingestion of nonnutritive substances-investigators found that "there is no clear direction for staff on how to manage her environment in order to maintain her safety."

-169. The Union Avenue IRA run by New York State was operated without proper training, supervision, or quality control systems.
+175. The Union Avenue IRA run by New York State was operated without proper training, supervision, or quality control systems.
 Staff were at best unqualified and poorly trained and at worst sadistic and barbarous.
 Yet they were given virtually total control over the lives of profoundly vulnerable disabled group home residents.

-170. Unspeakable abuse and neglect was the predictable result.
+176. Unspeakable abuse and neglect was the predictable result.